-The school may decide to remove pupils from the classroom for a limited period and refer them to the BSR, at the instruction of a member of staff.
+The school may decide to remove pupils from the classroom for a limited period and refer them to the BSR.

 The school will remove pupils from the classroom for the following reasons:

 - To avoid disruption to the learning of others. - To maintain the safety of all pupils and restore stability following an unreasonably high level of disruption. - To enable disruptive pupils to be taken to a place where education can continue in a managed environment. - To allow the pupil to regain calm in a safe space.